UCKarl/UCKarl.github.io/_posts/shortstory/2017-01-14-TheSandman.md

 #### I come from ...

-...the depths of your mind, just before you drift away, as your consciousness slips from your grasp.
-I await...calmly and ready to embrace.
+...the depths of your mind just before you drift away, as your consciousness slips from your grasp.
+I wait...calmly and ready to embrace.

 You never remember me, but every night I reach out and ask where you'd like to venture.
 And some lurid nights, when dreams turn perilous, I whisk you back to lucidness, oftentimes too hard by whiplashing you to sit up, out of breath.